 Indirect free kick in the box

-An indirect free kick in the box usually happens when the goalie does one of the 4 fouls listed above in the Inside a goalkeeper’s 18-yard box section.
+An indirect free kick in the box usually happens when the goalie does one of the 4 fouls in the Inside a goalkeeper’s 18-yard box section.

-When committed inside their 18-yard box, this means the goalie will give away an indirect free kick in the box.
+When committed inside their 18-yard box, the goalie will give away an indirect free kick in the box.

-For indirect kicks in the box, the normal rules apply, except the opposing players don’t have to stay 10 yards away from the ball.
+The normal rules apply for indirect kicks in the box, except the opposing players don’t have to stay 10 yards away from the ball.

-That’s because when it’s in the box, there usually won’t be enough space for a 10-yard distance.
+That’s because there usually won’t be enough space for a 10-yard distance when it’s in the box.

 The free-kick taker still can’t shoot directly for a goal.